mishoo/UglifyJS/README.md

 ## Support for the SpiderMonkey AST

-UglifyJS2 has its own abstract syntax tree format; for [practical reasons](http://lisperator.net/blog/uglifyjs-why-not-switching-to-spidermonkey-ast/) we can't easily change to using the SpiderMonkey AST internally.
+UglifyJS has its own abstract syntax tree format; for [practical reasons](http://lisperator.net/blog/uglifyjs-why-not-switching-to-spidermonkey-ast/) we can't easily change to using the SpiderMonkey AST internally.
 However, UglifyJS now has a converter which can import a SpiderMonkey AST.